 If the dispute can’t be resolved by using your own process, traders can use an Alternative Dispute Resolution service.
 It’s an independent, not-for-profit service to help traders and customers resolve any problems.
 You can read more about it here.
 If you need any more guidance, your account manager will be able to help.

-If the Dispute Resolution Ombudsman service is used and the ruling is in favour of the consumer, a fee of £240 inc VAT will be charged.
+If the dispute resolution service is used and the ruling is in favour of the consumer, a fee of £240 plus VAT will be charged.

 If a business passes our assessment process and joins the scheme, they can use our logo (subject to our terms and conditions and user regulations).
 It can only be used by traders who are currently members of the scheme.
 So if a trader doesn’t pass their reassessment, or decides not to renew their membership, they have to stop using the logo.